subnr01/javasmartphone/snatara1_Project1_Unit6/README.txt

 2. Import the client project
 3. Run the server project as Java application
 4. Run the client project as Java application
-5. Switch to the client console.
+5. Switch to the server console.
-6. Type upload and upload models to the server via the user interface provided with the client.
-7. Type quit to quit from the client.
-8. Start the client, but this time select the "Run as on a server"
-9. The servlet should start running.
-10. From then on, follow the instructions in the Graphical user interface.
+6. Run the driver program.
+7. It should populate the database with the automobile information from the text and the properties files.

 Closing the servlet Application:
 1. Stop tomcat server.